Skip to main content

 Applications or Domain

-• Cancer Therapy: Targeted photothermal therapy for localized tumour ablation and regression.
+• Cancer Therapy: This approach offers targeted photothermal therapy for localized tumour ablation and regression.

-• Enhanced Biomedical Imaging for accurate tumour diagnosis and monitoring.
+• Enhanced Biomedical Imaging: It facilitates accurate tumour diagnosis and monitoring with enhanced biomedical imaging.

-• Efficient Drug Delivery of therapeutic agents with minimized side effects.
+• Efficient Drug Delivery: Therapeutic agents targeted delivery, with minimized side effects, enhances drug delivery efficiency.

 • Biocompatible Nanomaterials: Development of biocompatible materials for various biomedical applications.

-• Theranostics: Integration of diagnostic and therapeutic capabilities in a single platform for personalized medicine.
+• Theranostics: It integrates diagnostic and therapeutic capabilities in a single platform for personalized medicine.

 **This IP is jointly owned**